ITRoselloSignoris/Movie-Recommendation-Model/README.md

 - Model Training (Collaborative Filtering, Content-Based Filtering, KNN)
 - Index Training (Faiss, Annoy)
 - Model deployment with an API and Docker.
-- Graphical User Interface with Gradio.
+- Interactive Web App with Gradio.

 ## Technologies and Tools used
 ### <ins>1.
 Cleaning, Transformation and Data Preparation </ins>